Industry News

 • track approvals from the creative team

-The advantages of marketing brief templates
+The benefits of marketing brief templates

 A marketing brief template ensures that each project contains the necessary key elements.

-This notably makes it possible to:
+This makes it possible in particular to:

 • improve collaboration between the project manager and the creative team